OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated remarkable capabilities across a range of natural language processing tasks, yet their ability to process structured symbolic knowledge remains underexplored.
-To address this gap, we propose a taxonomy of LLMs' ontological capabilities and introduce \textsc{OntoURL}, the first comprehensive benchmark designed to systematically evaluate LLMs' proficiency in handling ontologies---formal, symbolic representations of domain knowledge through concepts, relationships, and instances.
-Based on the proposed taxonomy, \textsc{OntoURL} systematically assesses three dimensions: understanding, reasoning, and learning through 15 distinct tasks comprising 58,981 questions derived from 40 ontologies across 8 domains.
-Experiments with 20 open-source LLMs reveal significant performance differences across models, tasks, and domains, with current LLMs showing proficiency in understanding ontological knowledge but substantial weaknesses in reasoning and learning tasks.
-These findings highlight fundamental limitations in LLMs' capability to process symbolic knowledge and establish \textsc{OntoURL} as a critical benchmark for advancing the integration of LLMs with formal knowledge representations.
+Large language models have demonstrated remarkable capabilities across a wide range of tasks, yet their ability to process structured symbolic knowledge remains underexplored.
+To address this gap, we propose a taxonomy of ontological capabilities and introduce \textsc{OntoURL}, the first comprehensive benchmark designed to systematically evaluate LLMs' capabilities in handling ontologies---formal and symbolic representations of domain knowledge.
+Based on the proposed taxonomy, \textsc{OntoURL} systematically assesses three dimensions: understanding, reasoning, and learning through 15 distinct tasks comprising 57,303 questions derived from 40 ontologies across 8 domains.
+Experiments with 20 open-source LLMs reveal significant performance differences across models, tasks, and domains, with current LLMs showing capabilities in understanding ontological knowledge but weaknesses in reasoning and learning tasks.
+Further experiments with few-shot and chain-of-thought prompting illustrate how different prompting strategies affect model performance.
+Additionally, a human evaluation reveals that LLMs outperform humans in understanding and reasoning tasks but fall short in most learning tasks.
+These findings highlight both the potential and limitations of LLMs in processing symbolic knowledge and establish \textsc{OntoURL} as a critical benchmark for advancing the integration of LLMs with formal knowledge representations.